Austin Powers: International Man of Mystery: James Bond references

+Additionally, Mike Myers has stated that Austin's thick chest hair is based on Sean Connery's.

+The film also references the TV series Danger Man (a.k.a.
+Secret Agent) as its American theme song, "Secret Agent Man" plays during the final battle.

 Casting

 Myers sought Jim Carrey to play Dr. Evil, as his initial plan was not to play multiple characters in the series.
 Carrey was interested in the part, but had to turn the role down due to scheduling conflicts with Liar Liar.

 Since the 1960s had a big influence on his childhood, Myers cast Robert Wagner and Michael York, two household names from the late 1960s, in key supporting roles.
 The popularity of the film revived both Wagner's and York's careers.
 Myers has referred to Wagner as "the coolest guy I know" and York as "the classiest guy I know."
 Rhea Perlman was in talks to play Frau Farbissina, but had scheduling conflicts.
-She has always regretted turning the movie down.
+She later expressed regret about turning the movie down.
 Colin Quinn turned down the role of Scott Evil and expressed regret for declining the part.

 Myers estimated that 30–40% of the film was improvised.
-Filming locations included Millennium Biltmore Hotel and Stardust Resort & Casino on the Las Vegas Strip.
+Filming locations included Millennium Biltmore Hotel, Riviera Hotel & Casino, and Stardust Resort & Casino on the Las Vegas Strip.

 Reception

 Box office

-Austin Powers: International Man Of Mystery opened on May 2, 1997 to $9.5 million in North American theaters, coming in second that weekend to the thriller film Breakdown, a Paramount release which opened with $12.3 million.
+Austin Powers: International Man of Mystery opened on May 2, 1997, to $9.5 million in North American theaters, coming in second that weekend to the thriller film Breakdown, a Paramount release which opened with $12.3 million.
 In its second weekend, Austin Powers fell to $7 million.
-Its overall take after it left theaters was $53.8m domestically and $13.8m overseas for a worldwide total of $67.8 million, four times the amount of its production budget.
+Its overall take after it left theaters was $53.8 million domestically and $13.8 million overseas for a worldwide total of $67.8 million, four times the amount of its production budget.

 The low grosses in the UK have been partly attributed to the death of Princess Diana, which occurred in August 1997 just prior to the film's UK September release date.
-The film grew a steady following due to strong word-of-mouth and its release on VHS and DVD.
+The film grew a steady following due to strong word of mouth and its release on VHS and DVD.

 Critical reception

 Austin Powers: International Man of Mystery received positive reviews.
-The film has acquired a 73% approval rating on Rotten Tomatoes, based on 71 reviews, with an average rating on 6.5/10.
-The site's critical consensus reads, "A light and goofy comedy which provides laughs, largely due to performances and screenwriting by Myers."

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, calling it "a funny movie that only gets funnier the more familiar you are with the James Bond movies, all the Bond clones and countless other 1960s films."
 Time Out New York critic Andrew Johnston observed: "The film's greatest asset is its gentle tone: rejecting the smug cynicism of Naked Gun-style parodies, it never loses the earnest naiveté of the psychedelic era."